mhusin/fraud_detection/README.md

 - **Balanced Accuracy**: A score of 0.7526 indicates that the model is treating both classes fairly, but there is still room for improvement.

 ## Data
-- Fraud Data (Fraud_Data.csv): Contains transaction data, including user information, transaction timestamps, and transaction labels (fraudulent or not).
+- Fraud Data (Fraud_Data.csv): Contains transaction data, including user information, transaction timestamps, and transaction labels (Class 1: Fraudulent, Class 0: Not).
 - IP to Country Mapping (IpAddress_to_Country.xlsx): Maps IP addresses to countries, which is used for feature engineering.

 ## Requirements